positron-solutions/elisp-repo-kit/README.md

     ;; or use manual load-path & require, you brave yak shaver

-## Manual cloning

-The standalone command, `erk-clone` will clone without renaming.

-If you create via [a template](https://github.com/positron-solutions/erk-basic) or clone manually, it's presumed you know what you're doing at that point.
-Call `erk-rename` on its own to rename in these cases.

-There are some customize options that cause the renaming to be transitively consistent.

 ## Manually add just CI

 Copy the .github folder and the contributing guide to your package.
 Set up